pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1447 Studying State Pattern

+Today I continued studying the State design pattern.
+The state pattern is a good option when you have a lot of if statements in your code/class, rather than have these statements you can have state objects in these objects resides the logic to execute.
+Applying this technique, your Context object delegates the execution of the task to the state objects added by composition.

 #### Day 1446 State Pattern

 Today I continue with my book lecture, the next pattern to study is the State pattern.